dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 </ContentPage>
 ```

 In this example, the root element of the <xref:Microsoft.Maui.Controls.ControlTemplate> is a <xref:Microsoft.Maui.Controls.Border> object that defines `Checked` and `Unchecked` visual states.
-The <xref:Microsoft.Maui.Controls.Border> object uses a combination of <xref:Microsoft.Maui.Controls.Grid>, <xref:Microsoft.Maui.Controls.Shapes.Ellipse>, and `ContentPresenter` objects to define the visual structure of a <xref:Microsoft.Maui.Controls.RadioButton>.
+The <xref:Microsoft.Maui.Controls.Border> object uses a combination of <xref:Microsoft.Maui.Controls.Grid>, <xref:Microsoft.Maui.Controls.Shapes.Ellipse>, and <xref:Microsoft.Maui.Controls.ContentPresenter> objects to define the visual structure of a <xref:Microsoft.Maui.Controls.RadioButton>.
 The example also includes an *implicit* style that will assign the `RadioButtonTemplate` to the <xref:Microsoft.Maui.Controls.ControlTemplate> property of any <xref:Microsoft.Maui.Controls.RadioButton> objects on the page.

 > [!NOTE]
-> The `ContentPresenter` object marks the location in the visual structure where <xref:Microsoft.Maui.Controls.RadioButton> content will be displayed.
+> The <xref:Microsoft.Maui.Controls.ContentPresenter> object marks the location in the visual structure where <xref:Microsoft.Maui.Controls.RadioButton> content will be displayed.

 The following XAML shows <xref:Microsoft.Maui.Controls.RadioButton> objects that consume the <xref:Microsoft.Maui.Controls.ControlTemplate> via the *implicit* style: